jmanteau/lprims-netautomation/TP.md

 Either clone the repo (`git clone https://github.com/jmanteau/lprims-netautomation.git`) or [download an zip of it](https://github.com/jmanteau/lprims-netautomation/archive/master.zip) and unzip it.

+Mount the unzipped folder under the options of the VM in SharedFolders.
+You can then access it under /mnt/hgfs.

+**COPY the folder to your home to execute it as Ansible does not like to be run in a read write folder open to the world**

 ### Usage of  Ansible

 The ansible.sh inside each TP folder will pack the launching of Ansible with the option needed.